-Canadian women are going to pay a lot more to look cute if Trump keeps his promise to shred NAFTA.
-Currently, Canadians are enjoying tariff-free access to 94% of goods imported from the United States, including textiles.
+Canadian women are soon going to pay a lot more to look cute in their jeans if Trump keeps his promise to fundamentally change or shred NAFTA.
+Currently, Canadians are enjoying tariff-free access to 94 percent of goods imported from the United States, including textiles.
 A global management consultant firm, A.T.
-Kearney, in collaboration with the Retail Council of Canada says a tariff increase of just 1% will result in an additional $21 billion in costs for retailers who will face tariffs on U.S. retail goods.
+Kearney, in collaboration with the Retail Council of Canada, says a tariff increase of just 1 percent will result in an additional $21 billion in costs for retailers who will face tariffs on U.S. retail goods.

 Today, Canadian retailers import more than $100 billion in goods from the United States each year, which results in a $1.6 billion export market for U.S. textile industries.
 President Trump can change all of that with the stroke of a pen, but rules of trade are set and governed by Congress.
 If NAFTA is dissolved, Congress would have to agree to new rules, which has proven to be very difficult in the current political climate.
 And after five rounds of talks between Canada, the United States, and Mexico, the fate of NAFTA is uncertain—and complicated.
 Although Americans long for the return of textile manufacturing, they are currently the world’s third largest exporter of fiber, yarn, fabric and non-apparel sewn products.